-Of the 76 brands of Matcha sold in Japan, 32 had a CE/TA ratio of 2 or less [29] (Fig. 10).
+Of the 76 brands of Matcha sold in Japan, 32 had a CE/TA ratio of 2 or less [29] (Figure 10).
 Of the 67 brands of Matcha sold outside of Japan, only one brand had a CE/TA ratio of 2 or less.
 These data indicate that not all Matcha varieties can be expected to have a stress-relieving effect.

-Fig. 10.
-The amount of theanine, and the molar ratio of caffeine and EGCG to theanine and arginine, in 76 samples of Matcha marketed in Japan (a) and 67 samples of Matcha marketed outside of Japan (b)
+Figure 10.
+The amount of theanine, and the molar ratio of caffeine and EGCG to theanine and arginine, in 76 samples of Matcha marketed in Japan (a) and 67 samples of Matcha marketed outside of Japan (b).

-4.3 Anti-Depressant Effect of Shaded White Leaf Tea
+4.3.
+Anti-Depressant Effect of Shaded White Leaf Tea (SWLT)

-When a green tea plant is completely shaded for approximately two weeks, its levels of amino acids can be increased six- to seven-fold relative to ordinary Sencha.
+When a green tea plant is completely shaded for approximately two weeks, its levels of amino acids can be increased six- to seven-fold as compared with ordinary Sencha.
 The green tea produced in this way is called shaded white leaf tea (SWLT), and it is gaining interest as a green tea with a strong umami taste [109].
-In SWLT, the level of theanine is about 5-fold, and the level of arginine is about 13-fold, higher than normal Sencha (Table 3).
-The CE/TA ratio of SWLT is 1.12, suggesting a stress-reducing effect.
+In SWLT, the theanine level is increased around 5-fold, and the arginine around 13-fold, compared to normal Sencha (Table 3); its CE/TA ratio is 1.12, thus suggesting a stress-reducing effect.
 However, no significant stress-reducing effect of this variety was observed in a clinical study [110].